 The Law Office of Richard Lawson specializes in defending individuals who have been charged with DUI.
-For over twenty years, Richard Lawson, a former DUI prosecutor, has honed his DUI Defense skills.
+For over twenty five years, Richard Lawson, a former DUI prosecutor, has honed his DUI Defense skills.
 He has been on both sides of the courtroom and knows what to expect.
 He is the top-rated DUI defense attorney in the state, as rated by Avvo.
 After you check out his reviews, contact us for a free, no-obligation consultation.

 A DUI Charge Involves Two Separate Prosecutions

 First, there is the civil prosecution that concerns your driving privilege because you either failed the State's chemical test of your breath, blood, or urine or simply refused to take the test at all.
 This prosecution has different rules and is conducted in a different court with a different prosecutor than your criminal case.
 This civil case can result in your license being suspended.

 Secondly, there is the criminal prosecution for driving while under the influence of alcohol or drugs.
 A DUI conviction carries both expensive fines and time in jail.